danReynolds/loon/architecture.md

 Future<void> clearAll();
 ```

 Any custom persistor can be implemented using just these four operations.
-In the case of the [FilePersistor], it packages each of these operations
+In the case of the `FilePersistor`, it packages each of these operations
-into messages that it sends to the [FilePersistorWorker], which runs on a separate isolate.
+into messages that it sends to the `FilePersistorWorker` running on a background isolate.

-The worker receives persistence operation messages from the main isolate and passes them off to the [FileDataStoreManager] for processing.
-The [FileDataStoreManager]
-maintains a set of hydrated [FileDataStore] objects, which map 1:1 with a persistence file and are responsible for hydrating and persisting documents to and from their associated files.
+The worker receives these persistence operation messages from the main isolate and passes them off to the [FileDataStoreManager] for processing.
+The `FileDataStoreManager` maintains a set of hydrated `FileDataStore` objects, which map 1:1 between persistence keys and file stores and are responsible for hydrating and persisting documents to and from their associated files.

-Each [FileDataStore] can contain any arbitrary subset of document data from across various collections.
-By default, all document data is stored in a single [FileDataStore] that writes documents to a `__store__.json` file.

 Individual collections can customize their persistence file by specifying a persistor key: